 I often get asked about my gold jewelry pieces and how I get started in working with Mejuri as a brand and blogger partnership.
 So for today’s post, I am going to write about my favorite jewelry company, Mejuri, feature all of my Mejuri jewelry pieces, and answer your most frequently asked question: How I landed a partnership with Mejuri.

 Disclaimer: I do not get paid nor have ever been asked to write this blog post review.
-All jewelry photographed and featured in this post, however, were gifted to me in exchange of photos over the course of the past few months.
+All jewelry photographed and featured in this post, however, was gifted to me from Mejuri in exchange of photos over the course of the past few months.
 All opinions are my own.

 Mejuri was founded by Noura Sakkijha and Justine Lançon in 2015.
 They believe that luxury can be and should be accessible and a part of the every day life.
 By adopting the direct-to-consumer model (skipping the middleman and sell directly to you), Mejuri can provide fine jewelry at a fraction of the price (compared to tradition jewelry brands being sold at department stores).
 In addition, with the idea that women do not have to wait for someone else to give them fine jewelry, Mejuri encourages women to make a jewelry purchase for themselves just like how they shop for shoes or clothes which I think is an absolute genius idea.
 I love what they believe in, their high quality products, their affordable price points, and how transparent they are.

 Mejuri directly works with their manufacturers located just a few blocks from their Toronto downtown office in Canada and Seoul, South Korea.
 Partnering with a local manufacturer helps keeping their lean production from the design process to be able to have products launched on the weekly basis.
 They launch new piece/s every Monday.

 Fine jewelry is defined as jewelry made out of precious metals, such as gold or platinum, and may contain precious gemstones.
 In addition, Mejuri uses 14k gold and offers sterling silver and gold vermeil, diamonds, gemstones, and freshwater pearls.